FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 We add the title, the author and the date to the document before the
 \begin{document} directive.
-We compile the document to see if the details appear in the document, but they donot.
+We compile the document to see if the details appear in the document, but they do not.

 ..
 L10